Maximiliano Mirabet

 Maximiliano Diego Mirabet (born 14 January 1982) is an Argentine retired footballer who played as a defender.
 His last team was Italian amateur Melfi Calcio.

 Career

 As a youth player, Mirabet was with club Jorge Newbery from his hometown, Rojas, before joining All Boys and beginning his professional football career with them.

 In 2008, Mirabet moved to Chile and signed with Santiago Morning in the top level.

-Mirabet maily developed his career in Italy, with a brief stint with Deportivo Roca in 2016.
+Mirabet mainly developed his career in Italy, with a brief stint with Deportivo Roca in 2016.